 The new site contains a variety of features intended to give the consumer an experience “as close to the physical shopping experience as possible,” said Hamlin.
-Such features include the ability to see what a particular product might look like within the setting for which it is intended, such as a flat-panel TV within a virtual living room, and a 360-degree viewing option where users can zoom in on specific areas of the product and rotate it.
+Such features include the ability to see what a particular product might look like within the setting for it is intended, such as a flat panel TV within a virtual living room, and a 360 degree viewing option where users can zoom in on specific areas of the product and rotate it.
 Shoppers can also choose to learn more about specific product functions, such as cooling implements.

 Hamlin reported that Dell makes $16 billion annually online and sees 2.5 billion page requests per quarter.
 He noted that more than half of what Dell sells to consumers originates from the site, adding “Virtually everyone has used the Web in some capacity [during the shopping process] even if not for the final purchase.”
 He said Dell has an “intense understanding of the customer” due to the company’s ability to perform detailed tracking on Web clicks.